GoogleCloudPlatform/gcsfuse/docs/semantics.md

 when discussing consistency to think of deletions as resulting in generations as well, with a number also assigned according to this total order in a way compatible with causality.
 Such a "tombstone" generation can be thought of as having empty contents.
-The definitions below include such generations.
+Additionally, it is convenient to think of the initial non-existent state of any object name as being generation number zero.

+The discussion below uses the term "generation" in this manner.

 [generations]: https://cloud.google.com/storage/docs/generations-preconditions